Phone Extension: 8935

 (518) 736-FMCC (3622)

 Building: C 207J

-Laurie J. Freeman, Associate Professor of Science, started her teaching career at FM in 1999.
+Laurie J. Freeman, Professor of Science, started her teaching career at FM in 1999.
 Over the years, Laurie has developed and taught a number of courses including Introductory Biology: Atoms and Molecules (traditional, blended and online), Microbiology, Plant Biology, Ecology, Genetics, and Environmental Science.

 Laurie was the first to develop and teach an Honors Seminar in the revitalized Honors program as she introduced the idea of basing the course on the Phi Theta Kappa Honors Study Topic.
 Also, with Introduction to Engineering Science, Laurie led students in both designing and building Solar Ovens as well as in a design competition that resulted in teams designing and building machines that performed a task.
 She developed the first and only online Science class offered at FM as well as the first blended Science class.
 A new course, Introduction to Tropical Biology, is currently in development by Laurie.

 In addition to some traditional lecturing, Laurie incorporates “Clickers” – an audience response system – into all of her courses.
 To further explain, students take quizzes and exams using clickers.
 This allows the students to get instant feedback on how they are performing.
 Scores are available immediately after taking the test/quiz.
 Students can also see how they compare to the rest of the class.